 The company operates in the US and is present in more than 150 countries in Europe, Asia, and the Americas.

-Epicor is also adding more mobile and cloud computing functionality to its product line up.
-In 2011 the company rolled out Express, a streamlined version of its core ERP applications designed to enable small distributors and manufacturers (with smaller budgets) to use a hosted, Web-based ERP system.
+As part of its growth strategy, the company uses acquisitions, strategic partnerships, and new product offerings and enhancements to bolster and upsell to its customer base.
+Epicor has also been creating products to serve smaller customers by adding more mobile and cloud computing functionality to its product line up.
+Such systems are designed to enable small distributors and manufacturers (with smaller budgets) to use a hosted, Web-based ERP system.

 In 2012 the company acquired Internet AutoParts, a provider of business-to-business software for automotive replacement parts distributors and auto repair businesses.
 The deal extended Epicor's product line to the automotive aftermarket sector, particularly in the areas of parts distribution and shop management.
 Epicor also acquired one of its channel sales partners, Auckland-based COGITA Holdings, in 2012 to expand its presence in the Asia Pacific region, particularly in New Zealand and Australia.
 Later that year, Epicor bought Solarsoft Business Systems, which enhanced its product offerings for serving process manufacturers, such as the food and beverage, pharmaceuticals, and health care companies.